upload: local -> remote

 Note: the rsync options used here are:

-• lastly, -e is the option that allows you to specify your remote shell, in this case ssh
+-eis the option that allows you to specify your remote shell, in this case ssh